 Lockheed Martin CEO Robert Stevens met questions about potential further production cuts for the F-35 Joint Strike Fighter, Lockheed Martin’s largest anticipated revenue earning program, with resistance during the company’s pre-Paris Air Show media day in Arlington, Va., May 24.
 There is a tradeoff between reducing concurrency in the development and early production programs — a major focus of the most recent F-35 restructuring — and cutting too much out of the program, Stevens tells ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lockheed CEO: F-35 Complications Are Worth It".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lockheed CEO: F-35 Complications Are Worth It".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.